This is my first Year in Review post.

 This project has been the single best learning experience of the year for me.

 For one, it refined my Kajabi skills and processes.
 Kajabi is the best software for courses and memberships.
 I have created a customized process for building membership sites (and courses) using Kajabi that my clients and mastermind friends have benefitted from.

 I have been studying membership models for the past two years.
 I’m in a number of membership sites, have taken a few key courses in support of membership strategy, including Stu McLaren’s Tribe Membership Course, and believe these models can be a great extension of business.

 A definite direction I am moving in further for 2020.

 Having my own has taught me more about what I want to offer in a membership site and what my community really wants.
 This insight is what working ‘in’ your business is all about.

 System 6: I brought on a VA (Virtual Assistant).

 This system is my favorite of all.
-Although I’m still in the beginning stages and training – think about telling someone all about your business, teaching, and assigning tasks that you need them to do first.
+Despite the fact that I’m still in the beginning stages and training – think about telling someone all about your business, teaching, and assigning tasks that you need them to do first.
 The time investment and effort are worth it though as in my vision for 2020, and her support is going to help me reach my goals.